-Brian D. Johnson is an Associate Professor of Criminology and Criminal Justice at the University of Maryland.
+Brian D. Johnson is Professor of Criminology and Criminal Justice at the University of Maryland.
 He received his Ph.D. in Crime, Law & Justice in 2003 from the Pennsylvania State University.
-His dissertation was supported by the Forrest Crawford Fellowship for Ethical Inquiry and received the Penn State Alumni Association Dissertation Award.
-In 2008 Dr. Johnson received the American Society of Criminology Ruth Shonle Cavan Young Scholar Award and the ASC Division on Corrections and Sentencing Distinguished New Scholar Award .
+Dr. Johnson is the recipient of the American Society of Criminology (ASC) Ruth Shonle Cavan Young Scholar Award and the ASC Division on Corrections and Sentencing Distinguished New Scholar Award .
 He is currently one of the co-Editors of Criminology, the flagship academic journal in the field, and he is the gubernatorial Criminal Justice Policy Expert appointee on the Maryland State Commission on Criminal Sentencing.
-His current research interests include contextual variations in prosecution and sentencing, the use of risk assessments in criminal justice, racial and ethnic relations in society, and the use of advanced statistical modeling techniques to study criminal processes.
+His current research interests include contextual variations in prosecution and sentencing, the use of risk assessments in criminal justice, racial and ethnic inequalities in society, and the use of advanced statistical modeling techniques to study criminal processes.

 Areas of Interest

 - Criminal Punishment, Sentencing, Social Contexts, Race and Ethnicity, Juvenile Transfer, HLM, Statistics

 Degree TypePh.DDegree DetailsPennsylvania State University